 Right of Return

-The Right of Return x Represent Justice Experience is a pop-up art experience hosted at Eastern State Penitentiary, the first place designed specifically to inspire penitence among its prisoners.
-ESP was once the most famous and expensive prison in the world, now turned Museum.
+The Right of Return x Represent Justice Experience was a pop-up art experience hosted at Eastern State Penitentiary, the first place designed specifically to inspire penitence among its prisoners.
+ESP, once the most famous and expensive prison in the world, is now a Museum.
 Known for its grand architecture and strict discipline, this was the world’s first true “penitentiary.”
 ESP is a historic site located at 22nd Street and Fairmount Avenue in the heart of Philadelphia.

-The Experience will center on the voices and experiences of those who have been the most impacted by incarceration and uncovered important truths about the United States’ history of oppression.
-The Right of Return Experience will feature a national cohort of predominantly formerly incarcerated artists from various disciplines.
-The featured works will lend themselves to a broad, multifaceted response to mass incarceration, using video, sculpture, painting, photography, commissioned installations, poetry readings, and performances.
-At its core, the exhibition will aim to expand the possibilities of how art might respond to a lived experience of confinement and helps rearm a larger truth: vast and rich human potential, artistic or otherwise, is wasted when 2.3 million people are behind bars.
+The Experience centered the voices and experiences of those who have been the most impacted by incarceration and uncovered important truths about the United States’ history of oppression.
+The Right of Return Experience featured a national cohort of predominantly formerly-incarcerated artists from various disciplines.
+The featured works were a broad, multifaceted response to mass incarceration, using video, sculpture, painting, photography, commissioned installations, poetry readings, and performances.
+At its core, the exhibition aimed to expand the possibilities of how art might respond to a lived experience of confinement and helped reaffirm a larger truth: vast and rich human potential, artistic or otherwise, is wasted when 2.3 million people are behind bars.